MLS Cup 2021: Summary

 The final began at 12:23 p.m. at Providence Park, in front of a sold-out crowd of 25,218 spectators.
 The official match ball for the 2022 season was used in the match, making an early debut.
-Valentín Castellanos opened the scoring for NYCFC in the 41st minute through a header off a free kick that slipped through the gloves of goalkeeper Steve Clark.
+Taty Castellanos opened the scoring for NYCFC in the 41st minute through a header off a free kick that slipped through the gloves of goalkeeper Steve Clark.
 During the goal celebration, Jesús Medina was hit in the face by one of two beer cans thrown from the stands, resulting in a brief pause in the match.
 The Timbers equalized in the fourth minute of stoppage time, the latest regulation-time goal in MLS Cup history, as Felipe Mora struck from within the penalty area off a rebounded ball.
 The match remained tied after extra time and proceeded into a penalty shootout, which NYCFC won 4–2 in five rounds.
 Goalkeeper Sean Johnson (named the match's MVP) made two saves on penalties attempted by Mora and Diego Valeri in the early rounds, while Alexander Callens scored the last kick in the fifth round.